iomeone/Fun-Scheme-Compiler/README.md

     Upon each subsequent call of `alloc`, `current_mem_used` is incremented by the byte size allocated and compared to the defined `MEM_CAP` if it is numerically less.
 Otherwise, it fails with a raised `fatal_err` run-time exception and presents an error message.
 Feel free to adjust `MEM_CAP` to your needs/liking.

     I tested my memory cap by reducing the MEM_CAP to a number extremely small (ie. 10 bytes) and tried continually defining variables in Scheme.
-I know this feature works because it sucessfully threw a run=time error when the test was run instead of crashing.
+I know this feature works because it sucessfully threw a run-time exception when the test was run instead of crashing.
 I have since modified the MEM_CAP to be 256 MB and have removed my test for usability.

 4. Function is provided too many arguments.

     This was fixed for all primitive operations.
 Originally, a primitive operation could accept a number of arguments (more than as specified in the racket-lang documentation).
 This issue has been fixed by adding a pass to `proc->llvm` in `closure-convert.rkt` named `valid_op?`.

-    This passed is called at any primitive operation emission prior to llvm conversion.
+    This pass is called at any primitive operation emission prior to llvm conversion.
 Here, `valid_op?` matches on the passed primitive operation (`op`) and checks that the number of arguments passed to that operation (`ys`) meet the criteria provided by the racket-lang documentation.

     ```scm
     (define (valid_op? op ys)